asmagill/hammerspoon_asm/canvas/README.md

 Get or set the window behavior settings for the canvas object.

 Parameters:
+ * `behavior` - if present, the behavior should be a combination of values found in [hs._asm.canvas.windowBehaviors](#windowBehaviors) describing the window behavior.
+The behavior should be specified as one of the following:
- * `behavior` - an optional number representing the desired window behaviors for the canvas object.
+   * integer - a number representing the behavior which can be created by combining values found in [hs._asm.canvas.windowBehaviors](#windowBehaviors) with the logical or operator.
+   * string  - a single key from [hs._asm.canvas.windowBehaviors](#windowBehaviors) which will be toggled in the current window behavior.
+   * table   - a list of keys from [hs._asm.canvas.windowBehaviors](#windowBehaviors) which will be combined to make the final behavior by combining their values with the logical or operator.

 Returns:
- * If an argument is provided, the canvas object; otherwise the current value.
+ * if an argument is provided, then the canvasObject is returned; otherwise the current behavior value is returned.

-Notes:
- * Window behaviors determine how the canvas object is handled by Spaces and Exposé.
-See [hs._asm.canvas.windowBehaviors](#windowBehaviors) for more information.

 - - -